-The On-Demand Night Bus trial is currently being offered from 4 January 2019 and 15 June 2019, during the late night hours on Fridays, Saturdays and Eves of Public Holidays.
+The On-Demand Night Bus trial was offered from 4 January 2019 and 15 June 2019, during the late night hours on Fridays, Saturdays and Eves of Public Holidays.
 To use the service, passengers must download and book a ride through the BusNow mobile app.

-The current trial route, running from the CBD to Geylang, Bedok and Tampines, replaces the existing NightRider NR7 service which is suspended for the duration of this trial.
+The trial route, operating from the CBD to Geylang, Bedok and Tampines, replaced NightRider NR7 service which was suspended for the duration of this trial.

 Why On-Demand Night Bus?